Service-to-Service RPC

 When to use it

-When an entity model is owned by a different microservice (e.g. Order lives in
+When an entity model is owned by a different app (e.g. Order is owned by

-that model over HTTP to the owning service.
+calls for that model over HTTP to the owning app.
 Your code keeps calling

 JdbcService as if the model were local.